marco-buratto/lampone-pi/README.md

     lb config
     lb build

-Finally, once the build task has been successfully accomplished, we move the live image from the qemu host to the vbox one: from the qemu host:
+Once the build task has been successfully accomplished, we move the live image from the qemu host to the vbox one: from the qemu host:

     sed -i 's/^#PermitRootLogin.*/PermitRootLogin yes/g' /etc/ssh/sshd_config
     systemctl restart ssh